When the weather warms, it’s hard not to go outside. Here’s how to avoid getting injured.

 The warm and sunny weather that comes with spring is a relief after months of cold and snow.
 And while using the warm weather as motivation to move and get healthy is great, doing too much too soon isn’t.

-“When it gets warm, people start running outside, which can lead to a slip and fall, a twisted ankle and other injuries if they aren’t careful,” says Dr. Brian Jacobs, sports medicine physician at Geisinger.
+“When it gets warm, people start running outside, which can lead to a slip and fall, a twisted ankle and other injuries if they aren’t careful,” says Brian Jacobs, DO, sports medicine physician at Geisinger.

 Beware of common overuse injuries